 We ran 100k within the 3 day…Continue

 I put in a nice and easy 10 miles today.
-The trails and mountain canyons are still packed with snow, so this time of year we get days like today, snow, rain, hail, sleet, sunshine, calm, wind, etc. So I used the radar to pick the best weather window and hit the bike path south of town and ran along the snake river…Continue
+The trails and mountain canyons are still packed with snow, so this time of year we get days like today, snow, rain, hail, sleet, sunshine, calm, wind, etc. So I used the radar to pick the best weather window and hit the bike path south of town and ran along the snake river for…Continue

 If your run fitness was a one of these mountains, which one would you rather it be?
 Either can have a good foundation, but one is very distinct - it draws you in.
 You imagine what it is like at the top.
-In some ways it looks impossible to climb, but if you look long and hard, you begin to see…Continue
+In some ways it looks impossible to climb, but if you look long and hard, you begin to see possible…Continue

 By Katie Rosenbrock for The Active Times